pepperpepperpepper/OpenDroidPDF/implementation_plan.md

   - Keep the selected box visible behind the editor, so users understand what they’re editing.
   - Apply text edits on “Done” (same backend calls), and keep Undo/Redo semantics unchanged.
 - Constraint: don’t introduce a second “text editing” owner in the Activity/View; this stays a controller concern.

+### 8) Selection z-order (small but important UX correctness)
+- Current: `PageOverlayView` draws the item selection box/handles **before** sidecar notes + ink/highlights/drawing.
+  This can hide handles under text or ink on busy pages.
+- Best course: draw the selection box/handles last (top-most) so selection is always visible, regardless of content.
+- Constraint: keep the selection renderer dumb; z-order changes should be owned by the overlay composition, not by tools/controllers.

+### 9) “Move” affordance discoverability (optional intermediate step)
+- Current: `menu_move` only shows a toast and does not change interaction state.
+- If we do not immediately add a dedicated MOVE handle, an intermediate UX upgrade is:
+  - `menu_move` explicitly arms move for a short window (“Move armed: drag the box to reposition”), without changing pan-by-default.
+  - Ownership stays in the gesture layer (toolbar requests “arm move”, gesture handler owns the timer/state).
+- Once a MOVE handle exists, `menu_move` can become a pure help item or be removed.